AlexGCbn/CI_PP3_TRXTREME/README.md

  * Workouts: You will not be asked anything else, you are ready!
  * Martial arts: Pick your level to be assigned to class.

+If you input "exit" during the username or email prompts, you will be returned to the main menu.

 ### 4. Sign in as admin
 <details><summary>Screenshot</summary>